Reading list!

 • Slack also has some good stats but weaves them in a salesy way (tech tools will solve all etc.).

-BRAIN OVERFLOW
+BRAIN OVERLOAD

 • My favourite book on stress is Rob Cross and Karen Dillon’s Microstress, the link is to an HBR piece.
 Or see Rob on my vlog here.